CrayLabs/SmartSim/doc/ensemble.rst

 Parameter Expansion
 -------------------
-In ``Ensemble`` simulations, parameter expansion is a technique that allows users to set parameter values using the `params` key initializer argument in ``Experiment.create_ensemble()``.
+In ``Ensemble`` simulations, parameter expansion is a technique that allows users to set parameter values using the `params` initializer argument in ``Experiment.create_ensemble()``.
 User's may control how the parameter values spread across the ``Ensemble`` members by using the `perm_strategy` key initializer argument.
 The `perm_strategy` argument accepts three values listed below.